P0W/option_strategies/README.md

 For detailed deployment instructions on Azure, refer to the [`DailyShorts`](https://github.com/P0W/option_strategies/tree/main/DailyShorts) folder within this repository.

+## Future work

+* Improve Live monitoring
+  * Filter closed/cancelled orders - Check 5paisa API support it?
+  * Add indicators : VWAP, ADX and Supertrend
+  * Add UX to see MTM more intutively
+  * Move to asyncio, if possible
+  * Update pnl calculate to incorporate any abstract strategy
+* Add adapter to work with any broker's API
+* Check why 5paisa fragments/split single order with multiple lot into multiple orders with smaller lot
+* Create a DB journal for all trades placed
+* Check how live monitor can work with cloud integrations - Look for suitable resource

 Thank you for using the Daily Short Strangle/Straddle strategy repository.
 Clarifications/suggestions are welcomed.

 Happy trading!